 Have you ever had one of those ideas you thought could launch a startup?
 Or perhaps wanted to start working for yourself but weren’t sure where to start?

 For those of us who have had these ideas, or been bold enough to dare to dream, what stopped you?
 What was it that triggered hesitation?
 I think for many of us, what would help us to start might be to see how it’s done.
-But if someone does your idea first, or similar to how you were thinking, then is the urge to still make that leap the same?
+However, if someone does your idea first, or similar to how you were thinking, then is the urge to still make that leap the same?
 If others are walking that path then perhaps it isn’t unique enough to be a success?
 How do we start in a way that makes it a sustainable option worthy of our time and effort?

 I too, have felt this hesitation; the mental debate and all the reasons why and why not…